-Reflection is a critical part of service-learning--where the 'learning' really occurs.
+Reflection is a critical part of service learning--where the 'learning' really occurs.
 However, many faculty and students find the concept daunting, and poorly done reflection can impede the learning process.
-The basic idea is simply to inspire the student to think about their service, especially the following:
+The basic idea is simply to inspire the student to think about their service, especially in following ways: